Title: Mental Health Clinician,

 - Perform case management services as needed to assist clients to meet their goals as stated in his/her service and/or treatment plans.
 Refer clients to internal and external supportive services such as vocational, medical, social services, and housing authority as well as residential, respite, and inpatient treatment.

-- Maintain electronic health records in accordance with agency standards.
+- Maintain electronic health records in accordance with agency standards; confirm coding of services rendered is ethically appropriate and results in successful billing.
 May include entry into partnering agency electronic systems (i.e. integrated care).

 - Advocate for clients in many different forums including at the federal, state and local court systems, with family, and/or school system.

-- May monitor Antabuse, breathalyzers and other medication as required.
+- May monitor Antabuse, urine analysis, breathalyzers and other medication as required.

 - Facilitate counseling groups as assigned.
 May provide intake, inpatient admissions and Medicaid authorizations.